SUNCAT-Center/CatalysisHubBackend/docs/source/tutorials/upload.rst

 	products: [NHstar@hollow]
     -   reactants: [0.5N2gas, star]
 	products: [Nstar@hollow]
-    bulk_compositions: [Co, Pt]
+    bulk_compositions: [Co]
     crystal_structures: [fcc]
     facets: ['111']

-consult :code:`cathub make_folders --help` again for detailed instructions on how to specify the types of reactions and surfaces.
+Consult :code:`cathub make_folders --help` again for detailed instructions on how to specify the types of reactions and surfaces.

 Then type::